 If I were a superintendent, I’d be certain to have a blog, even if I didn’t write it myself.
 Any school communications director or public relations specialist should be equipped to ghost write, so keep that in mind when you pitch the idea to your superintendent.

-Kathy Brant, communications director for School District 81 in Schiller Park, Illinois, writes the blog for her superintendent, Kimberly Boryszewski.
-It’s actually won her an award from the National School Public Relations Association (NSPRA) for excellence in social media.
-Check out Kathy’s tips for collaboration between a superintendent and a school public relations specialist when creating a super’s blog.
-She’s outlined her her own process in an article titled Five Steps to Launching a Superintendent’s Blog.
+Kimberly Boryszewski, superintendent at Schiller Park, Illinois D81 schools, won an award from the National School Public Relations Association (NSPRA) for excellence in social media.
+Her director of communications Kathy Brant, in fact, crafted some tips for how a superintendent and a school public relations specialist can collaborate when creating a super’s blog.
+She’s outlined their own process in an article titled Five Steps to Launching a Superintendent’s Blog.

 Some districts prefer to have a ‘district’ blog that is written by the superintendent.
 That’s the route Mariemont City Schools in Ohio took.
 Technically the “Official Blog of Mariemont City Schools,” each article currently goes out over the superintendent’s actual signature – a nice personal touch.